 There are small tasks you can perform on a daily basis that assist in reducing your overall risk of pain.
 The best part is, you don’t have to pump yourself with painkillers and other medications to feel like your best self.

-We’ve curated a list of six natural ways to reduce your chances of feeling unnecessary and chronic pain.
+We’ve curated a list of six natural ways to reduce your chances of feeling unnecessary aches and pains.

 Falling asleep can be difficult, and often times can become even harder simply because of distractions from the outside world.
-There is also the possibility of you not sleeping properly because of the use of your smartphone before bed.
+There is also the possibility that you not sleeping properly because of your smartphone use before bed.

 - Reduce the pain felt in your joints.